 PC overuse or carelessness

-It is important that you are keeping your PC cool.
+You must be keeping your PC cool.
 If you overuse your computer or use the device in unfavorable conditions, the computer shutdowns itself to reduce the damage to the software and hardware.

 Here are some tips to avoid these instances: